JavaScript is required

 You can combine these with "Es ist" to make simple sentences: "Es ist sonnig" (It's sunny), "Es ist wolkig" (It's cloudy), "Es ist windig" (It's windy).

-Germans also distinguish between different types of cloudy.
+Germans also distinguish between different types of cloudiness.
 "Wolkig" means there are some clouds, while "bewölkt" means it's heavily overcast.
 Pretty useful distinction when you're trying to figure out if you need an umbrella.

 For describing how weather feels, you might hear "schwül" (muggy or humid and hot), "mild" (mild), or "ungemütlich" (unpleasant or uncomfortable).
 That last one is very German.
 They'll straight up call weather "ungemütlich" when it's that gross combination of cold, wet, and windy.